Introduction¶

 file with the following content

-(username, password and FG_Cloud values have to be replaced with the
+(username, password and SCIGNE values have to be replaced with the

 values you received from the SCIGNE team when your account has been